Foreign Language Exchange and Homestay Division

 as it was cold.

 KIFA had a Jamaican cooking class at Kisarazu chuo community center.
-Our teachers, Shannon and Re-Keisha from Jamaica, taught us how to cook traditional Jamaican cooking simply.
+Our teachers from Jamaica, taught us how to cook traditional Jamaican cooking simply.
 We enjoyed learning English as well as lovely colorful dishes.

-KIFA made an English begginers club after this class so that the participants can keep studying with Brett.
+KIFA made an English begginers club after this class so that the participants can keep studying with the teacher.

 It was difficult for some participants, but one of them said that he decided to join the club.
 He wants to tarvel in English at least once.